A retired professional plant grower, I tried many methods to get rid of the goat's head that took over my yard. I

 When I moved into the new house with its large, fenced yard, I thought I would be able to create gardens full of happy plants.
-As a retired professional plant grower, I couldn't wait to create my own picturesque garden scape.
+As a retired professional plant grower, I couldn't wait to create my own picturesque gardenscape.
 Then I had my first encounter with a goat's head plant (Latin name is Tribulus terrestris).
-It also goes by name other names (see below for a list), but to me, this plant is quite simply "The Enemy" and I am at war with it!
+It also goes by many other names (see below for a list), but, to me, this plant is quite simply "The Enemy," and I am at war with it!

 It went like this: I was out in the yard, and I reached down to pull a weed from an area I was clearing.
 I felt what I was feared might have been a sting by an unknown bug, but instead of a stinger, I saw a roundish, odd, hard thing stuck in my skin.
 I went to pull it out and was immediately impaled again on my other finger.
 I had not seen that there were several barbs on it.

-After I got it out, I looked around and to my horror, saw that this plant was everywhere in my yard, and spreading rapidly!
-Goat's head weeds are like flypaper stuck to your hands and killing them seems impossible.
+After I got it out, I looked around and—to my horror—saw that this plant was everywhere in my yard, and it was spreading rapidly!
+Goat's head weeds are like flypaper stuck to your hands, and killing them seems impossible.
 My friends, you can control and kill goat's head weed and keep it from taking over your yard, but it takes patience, perseverance, and some good tools.

 - What you'll need to get rid of goat's head weed forever